 - Cultivation of hops began in the colony of Massachusetts.

-- Brewing was encouraged by legislation in the colony of Maryland.
+- Brewing was encouraged by law in the colony of Maryland.

 The Finnish Saga of Kalewala was written down from oral tradition.
 It describes using hops in brewing beer.